GitThisJoel/efficient-c/instud/README.md

 69. (nice) How can you measure how many times each source code line is executed?
 Do you need to compile the program with some special flag and why in that case?

 > You can use the coverage testing tool `gcov` (only wroks with `GCC`). it can  be usesd to:
- - how often each line of code executes
+> - how often each line of code executes
- - what lines of code actaully executed
+> - what lines of code actaully executed
- - how much computing time each selection of code uses.
+> - how much computing time each selection of code uses.
 >
 > To use this program you have to compile you code with `GCC` and the flag `--coverage`, which is synonym for `-fprofile-arcs -ftest-coverge`.
-- `-fprofile-arcs`: generates the information indicating how many times each branch of your program is taken, i.e. it generates additional data relative to its execution.
+> `-fprofile-arcs`: generates the information indicating how many times each branch of your program is taken, i.e. it generates additional data relative to its execution.
 The information is stored into a `.gcda` file.
-- `-ftest-coverge`: creates a file that contains control flow information, which `gcov` uses to create a human readable `.gcov` file.
+> `-ftest-coverge`: creates a file that contains control flow information, which `gcov` uses to create a human readable `.gcov` file.
 To make this file the flag uses the information created by `-fprofile-arcs` and generates a `.gcno` file. \
-Example of usage:
+>Example of usage:

 ```
 gcc -fprofile-arcs -ftest-coverage file_name.c